ENC1102 English Composition II with a grade of "C" or better

 |Methods of Evaluation:

-- Writing which includes critical essays and which may also
+1. Writing that includes critical essays and that may include

-include reader’s journals and documented reports based upon
+reader's journals and documented reporrts based on independent

-- Oral participation which may range from participation in class
+2. Oral participation that may range from participation in class

 || It is the intention of the instructor to accomplish the objectives specified in the course syllabus.
 However, circumstances may arise which prohibit the fulfilling of this endeavor.
 Therefore, this syllabus is subject to change.
 When possible, students will be notified of any change in advance of its occurrence.